Selling age-restricted items like alcohol, tobacco, or cannabis means navigating a constantly shifting legal landscape.

 In the USA, all the IDs must comply with the federal REAL ID Act standards.
 And there are a couple of states out there that have their unique features that tell them apart.

-State | Features |
+| State | Features |

-Illinois | High-line fine-pattern guilloche, ultraviolet (UV)-printed secondary photo, color-shifting ink. |
+| Illinois | High-line fine-pattern guilloche, ultraviolet (UV)-printed secondary photo, color-shifting ink. |

-New York | Embedded ghost image, either a US flag with an RFID chip or gold star, Statue of Liberty silhouette. |
+| New York | Embedded ghost image, either a US flag with a radio frequency identification (RFID) chip or gold star, Statue of Liberty silhouette. |

-Georgia | UV-reactive features, star marking, raised birthday lettering. |
+| Georgia | UV-reactive features, star marking, raised birthday lettering. |

-California | UV‑reactive golden bear and star, transparent window showing birthdate, raised signature texture |
+| California | UV‑reactive golden bear and star, transparent window showing birthdate, raised signature texture. |

-Florida | Micro-line background patterns, ghost images, tactile date of birth. |
+| Florida | Micro-line background patterns, ghost images, tactile date of birth. |

-Arizona | Laser‑etched tactile areas, optically variable inks that shift when tilted |
+| Arizona | Laser‑etched tactile areas, optically variable inks that shift when tilted. |

-Texas | Laser‑engraved ghost image, optically variable color‑shifting seal, tactile birthdate text |
+| Texas | Laser‑engraved ghost image, optically variable color‑shifting seal, tactile birthdate text. |

 Federal Regulations Impacting ID Scanning

 The practice of scanning IDs – whether it’s a driver’s license, state ID card, or passport – has become a routine part of modern business operations.
-From verifying age at a bar to confirming a customer’s identity for a bank transaction, the use of ID scanners is widespread.

 1. Digital Identity Act

 While no single federal “Digital Identity Act” exists to comprehensively regulate ID scanning, the concept is woven into several legislative discussions and proposals aimed at creating a more secure and privacy-respecting digital ecosystem.
-These discussions focus on standards for digital identity verification, security protocols, and consumer rights.

 2. Consumer Protection Act

-While not a specific “Consumer Protection Act” in this context, various federal laws like the Federal Trade Commission Act empower the FTC to regulate unfair or deceptive business practices.
-The FTC has a keen interest in how companies handle consumer data, including information collected from an ID scan.
+While not a specific “Consumer Protection Act” in this context, various federal laws like the Federal Trade Commission Act, empower the FTC to regulate unfair or deceptive business practices.

 3. Drivers Privacy Protection Act (DPPA)

 The Drivers Privacy Protection Act (DPPA) is a key federal law that directly impacts how businesses handle driver’s license information.
-Originally enacted to prevent the resale of personal information by DMVs, its principles extend to private entities.
-The DPPA generally restricts access to and use of personal information contained on a driver’s license.

 4. Fair Credit Reporting Act (FCRA)

-The Fair Credit Reporting Act (FCRA) regulates the collection and use of consumer credit information.
 While an ID scan isn’t a credit check, if the data is used in a way that impacts a person’s eligibility for credit, insurance, or employment, the FCRA could apply.

 5. Gramm-Leach-Bliley Act (GLBA)

-The Gramm-Leach-Bliley Act (GLBA) is a federal law primarily for financial institutions.
-It mandates that these institutions protect the privacy of customer financial information.
 When a bank or other financial entity uses an ID scanner for KYC (Know Your Customer) purposes, the data collected from that scan falls under the purview of GLBA.

 States with Strict ID Scanning Laws

 While federal laws provide a baseline, many states have enacted their own, often more stringent, scanner laws by state.
-These laws dictate everything from what data can be collected to how long it can be stored.

 1. California (CA Civil Code § 1798.90.1)

-California’s law is a prime example of strict ID scanning regulation.
 It prohibits businesses from retaining data collected from a swipe or scan of a California driver’s license or ID card, except in specific, legally defined circumstances.

 2. Texas (TX Business & Commerce Code § 503.001)

-Texas law restricts the use of information from a driver’s license or ID card.
 It prohibits businesses from storing, selling, or transmitting the data and explicitly states that a business cannot require a scan as a condition of a transaction unless a specific statute or regulation permits it.

 3. Illinois (Biometric Information Privacy Act – BIPA implications)

-Illinois’s Biometric Information Privacy Act (BIPA) is one of the most significant state privacy laws in the country.
 While not a direct ID scanning law, its implications are massive.
 If an ID scan captures biometric data—such as a facial scan for comparison—it could fall under BIPA.

 4. New York (NY General Business Law § 399-dd)

-New York law specifically regulates the use of credit card information and personal data from ID cards.
 It prohibits businesses from swiping or scanning an ID card unless for a specific, legally defined purpose, such as age verification, and restricts the storage and sale of the information.

 5. Washington (WA Rev. Code § 19.182)